leaningtech/webvm/README.md

 ## Networking

-WebVM now does something browsers usually cannot: it brings **Tailscale** networking into the VM itself, so your browser VM can reach your private network and, with an exit node, the public internet too.
+WebVM supports **Tailscale** integration.
+So your browser VM can reach your private network and, with an exit node, the public internet too.

 > [!NOTE]
 > Some low-level networking operations (especially ICMP used by `ping`) are not currently available in this environment.
 For connectivity checks, use `curl` or `wget`.